 After looking at the data, we noticed a significant reduction in social media ads, and after talking with the client, there was also a reduction in paid search, direct traffic, and a small decrease in referrals.

-Paid search, social ads, Facebook and Google are without a doubt the most prominent players for driving traffic.
-So perhaps the strategy needed to change inside these platforms to encourage the right type of traffic and not just general traffic.
+Perhaps the strategy needed to change inside these platforms to encourage the right type of traffic and not just general traffic.

 After speaking further with this client, we found they moved a significant percentage of funds into influencer marketing.
 Nothing against influencer marketing but it was costing the same as the previous channels and didn’t substantially increase transactions.

-The same concept applies here as the previous channels in that, with different strategies there could be a more significant impact in cost vs. conversion.
+The same concept applies here as in the previous channels in that, with different strategies there could be a more significant impact on cost vs. conversion.
 To be fair, this was a new brand, and they weren’t well known in the marketplace.
 If there are many competitors then it’s going to be difficult.

 The moral of this story is to make sure that you are making data-driven marketing decisions.
-Review your data make sure you see what’s working and what’s not based on changes made within your marketing plan.
+Review your data and make sure you see what’s working and what’s not based on changes made within your marketing plan.